 Through YF Life, we are authorized by the Insurance Authority to conduct long-term insurance business in Hong Kong.
-Based in Hong Kong with branch offices in Macau, we provide a wide range of insurance products including life insurance, medical insurance, annuities, pension and mandatory provident fund schemes to customers.
-YF Life is one of the first (and one of the few) insurance companies to introduce annuities to the region.
+Based in Hong Kong with branch offices in Macao, we provide a wide range of insurance products, including life insurance, medical insurance, annuities, pension, and mandatory provident fund schemes.
+YF Life is one of the first (and few) insurance companies to introduce annuities to the region.